GEMScienceTools/hamlet/docs/source/architecture.rst

      - Seismic catalog (observed earthquakes)

-     - GIS file of spatial bins
+     - GIS file of spatial bins (optional)

    - What to output:

+     - Reports

-     - GIS files, etc.
+     - GIS files

 2. Reads and process SSM: